Rwanda, a small country in East Africa, is known for its stunning natural beauty, diverse…

-It has been exaclty 27 years, since the 1994 Tutsi genocide started in Rwanda.
+Rwanda Commemorate 1994 Genocide against the Tutsi 2021.
+It has been exactly 27 years, since the 1994 Tutsi genocide started in Rwanda.

 A sad day comemorated each year by the presidency to remember the victims of the orchestrated mass killings.